-OKWU's commencement exercises are held at the end of the fall and spring semesters each year.
+OKWU's commencement exercises are held in May and December of each year.
 To participate in a commencement ceremony, students must have successfully completed all graduation requirements.
+Students will be considered eligible for graduation at the end of the last term enrolled and upon meeting all degree requirements.